-At University of Missouri Health Care, we understand that every child and family has unique challenges to achieving a healthy lifestyle, and our experts are here to help.
+At MU Health Care, we understand every child and family has unique challenges to achieving a healthy lifestyle, and our experts are here to help.

 Options for Pediatric Weight Management

 Our approach to pediatric weight management starts with Tigers on Track, a specialized pediatric and adolescent program designed to help your child and family develop healthy, lifelong habits.
 The main focus of Tigers on Track is to prevent and treat childhood obesity by increasing awareness about healthy eating and physical activity while improving self-esteem.

 At your first appointment, you and your child will meet with members of our team for a wellness evaluation.

 - A doctor or nurse practitioner will discuss your goals and expectations and ask about your eating, exercise and other habits.
 We will also discuss your child's medical history.

 - A dietitian will complete an in-depth nutrition evaluation and help you create a food plan that incorporates healthier food choices and habits that best fit your family's goals and lifestyle.

 - A physical therapist will evaluate your child’s balance, heart endurance, range of motion and strength and develop a personalized activity program for your child.

 - A social worker may also meet with your family to provide additional community resources.